Pankaj Bora

 In the light of this, therefore the traditional institution of Karbis can be summarized under follows:

 1. King / Lingdokpo: In the Hamren sub- division there are three traditional local Kings with their territorial Jurisdiction at Rongkhang, Chinthong and Amri.
 Though in real terms they are tribal Chiefs, yet people treats him as Lingdokpo meaning a King.
 Among the other Kings, the Lingdokpos of Ronghang considered to be the supreme.
 In many instances he is treated as Karbi Resho.
 The Niz- Ronghang village situates at a distance of 20 km from the hamren sub division, which is also treated as Raja Gaon.
-At a hierarchical design the Lingdokpo have several subordinate Lingdokpos.
+At a hierarchical design the Lingdokpo have several subordinate Lingdokpos.[2]
+The list of such subordination can be viewed by the following diagrams:

 Tongkhang Lingdokpo